Title

 The guidelines for implementing the Globally Harmonized System (GHS) in the workplace aim to protect workers and prevent accidents by providing definitions, roles and responsibilities, and requirements for chemical safety programs in the private sector.

-The Guidelines apply to all workplaces engaged in the manufacture, use, storage of industrial chemicals in the private sector, including their supply chain.
+It applies to all workplaces engaged in the manufacture, use, or storage of industrial chemicals in the private sector, including their supply chain.

-The primary objective is to protect workers and properties from hazards of chemicals and to prevent or reduce chemically induced accidents, illnesses, injuries, and deaths from chemical use at work.
+To protect workers and property from chemical hazards and to prevent or reduce chemically induced accidents, illnesses, injuries, and deaths resulting from chemical use at work.

 Analyze Cases Smarter, Faster